$121 Find Cheap Flights from San Francisco to Dallas

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from San Francisco to Dallas costs $176 on the route between San Francisco (SFO) and Dallas/Fort Worth Airport (DFW).
-It is also the most popular route.
+The cheapest return flight from San Francisco to Dallas costs $255 on the route between San Francisco (SFO) and Dallas Love Field Airport (DAL).
+Over the past month, this route was, on average, 2% cheaper than other San Francisco-Dallas routes.
+The most popular route is between San Francisco (SFO) and Dallas/Fort Worth Airport (DFW).

 What’s the cheapest day of the week to fly from San Francisco to Dallas?